XRPLF/xrpl.js/packages/ripple-binary-codec/src/enums/README.md

 // coreTypes is the default list of serialized Types that are defined in xrpl.js const { coreTypes } = require('../dist/types')

-// newTypeDefs is where you can import your custom defined definitions.json file const newTypeDefs = require('./fixtures/new-type.json')
+// newDefinitionsJson is where you can import your custom defined definitions.json file const newDefinitionsJson = require('./fixtures/new-type.json')

 // For any new Types you create, you'll need to make a class with the same name which extends a SerializedType object